Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 - `email` holds the email address that the user parsed
 - `smtp_apikey` holds the user's API key for SMTP2GO

-By assigning each input to variables, the program can use them to fetch and process data from specific locations, convert to specific timezones and send emails to specified email addresses.
+By assigning each input to variables, the program can use them to fetch and process data from specific locations.

 ## Containerising the Script Using Docker

 ### What is Docker?

-Docker is a software that lets you package your script and everything it needs, into a container which can be moved between other machines easily.
-Containers ensure your script runs exactly the same way on different machines, preventing any unnecessary issues.
+Docker is a software that lets you package your script and everything it requires to run, into a container which can be moved between other machines easily.
+Containers ensure the script runs exactly the same way on different machines, preventing any unnecessary issues.

 I created a Dockerfile inside my Northern Lights folder which contained my script as shown below: